-CollabNet Enterprise Edition Permission TeamForge 6.1 Permission Change in Behavior Functionality Loss/Gain Details Comments Project News - Approve None User loses the permission The user will not be able to create the news if the role does not have the "Project Admin" permissions These tasks are project administrator only tasks in TeamForge.
+CollabNet Enterprise Edition Permission TeamForge 6.1.1 Permission Change in Behavior Functionality Loss/Gain Details Comments Project News - Approve None User loses the permission The user will not be able to create the news if the role does not have the "Project Admin" permissions These tasks are project administrator only tasks in TeamForge.
 It is not correct to grant the "Project Admin" permissions to map this permission as that will grant much higher privilege.
 Hence, this permission is dropped.
 Project News - Delete None User loses the permission The user will not be able to delete the news if the role does not have the "Project Admin" permissions These tasks are project administrator only tasks in TeamForge.
 It is not correct to grant the "Project Admin" permissions to map this permission as that will grant much higher privilege.
 Hence, this permission is dropped.
-Project News - Edit None User loses the permission The user will not be able to edit the news if the role does not have the "Project Admin" permissions These tasks are project administrator only tasks in TeamForge.
-It is not correct to grant the "Project Admin" permissions to map this permission as that will grant much higher privilege.
+Project News - Edit None User loses the permission I .
+These tasks are project administrator only tasks in TeamForge.
+It is not correct to grant the "Project Admin" permissions

+CollabNet Enterprise Edition Permission TeamForge 6.1.1 Permission Change in Behavior Functionality Loss/Gain Details Comments does not have the "Project Admin" permissions to map this permission as that will grant much higher privilege.
 Hence, this permission is dropped.
-Project News - Suggest None Feature is not available in TeamForge TeamForge 6.1 doesn't have any such permission.
-Project News - View None CollabNet Enterprise Edition permission is retained In TeamForge 6.1, if the user has a role, then the "Project - view" permission is automatically granted.
+Project News - Suggest None Feature is not available in TeamForge TeamForge 6.1.1 doesn't have any such permission.
+Project News - View None CollabNet Enterprise Edition permission is retained In TeamForge 6.1.1, if the user has a role, then the "Project - view" permission is automatically granted.

-TeamForge 6.1 Permissions for Discussions
+TeamForge 6.1.1 Permissions for Discussions